KazKozDev/pathfinder/blog-post.md

 Before writing a single line of code, I used AI to systematically analyze user complaints about existing job tracking tools.
 I employed **discovery research functions** from 5 different LLM chatbots:

-### **AI Tools Used for Research:**
+### **AI Research Strategy:**

-- **Perplexity** - Discovery research function for app store reviews
-- **ChatGPT** - Discovery research function for Reddit threads
-- **Gemini** - Discovery research function for Product Hunt comments
-- **Claude** - Discovery research function for Twitter complaints
-- **Bing Chat** - Discovery research function for Quora answers
+I gave the **same research task** to all 5 LLM chatbots:
+**"Find popular job tracking apps and gather user reviews from App Store, Google Play Store, Reddit, Twitter, and forums.
+Focus on negative feedback and common complaints."**

 ### **The AI Research Process:**

-I used each AI's discovery research function to:
-1. **Collect raw user feedback** from multiple platforms
-2. **Classify feedback** into positive and negative categories
-3. **Identify common patterns** across different sources
-4. **Extract specific pain points** with frequency analysis
-5. **Generate structured insights** for feature planning
+1. **Parallel Research**: All 5 AI tools searched for the same information independently
+2. **Data Collection**: Each AI gathered reviews from multiple sources
+3. **Data Consolidation**: I merged all findings into one comprehensive report using Gemini
+4. **Classification**: Used AI to categorize feedback into positive/negative categories
+5. **Structure Planning**: Asked AI to generate feature structure based on user complaints

 ### **AI-Powered Classification Results:**

-The AI tools helped me categorize over 500 user reviews into:
+After consolidating findings from all 5 AI tools, I used Gemini to analyze and classify the data:

+**Consolidated Findings:**
+- **500+ user reviews** collected from multiple sources
-- **Negative feedback** (67% of reviews) - privacy concerns, poor UX, high costs
+- **67% negative feedback** - privacy concerns, poor UX, high costs
-- **Positive feedback** (33% of reviews) - what users actually liked
+- **33% positive feedback** - what users actually liked
-- **Feature requests** (45% of reviews) - what users wanted but didn't have
+- **45% feature requests** - what users wanted but didn't have

-Based on this AI-analyzed data, I identified the most common complaints and built Pathfinder's structure around solving these specific problems.
+**AI-Generated Structure Request:**
+I then asked Gemini: *"Based on these user complaints, create a feature structure for a job tracking app that solves these problems."*

+The AI provided a detailed feature roadmap that became Pathfinder's architecture.

 ## Real User Complaints I Found